CELMA-project/bout_runners/docs/source/examples/metadata.rst

 Metadata
 ********

 ..
-Note:: The columns and values in the following example is purely fictional, and  may be inconsistent.
+Warning:: The columns and values in the following example is purely fictional, and may be inconsistent.

 In the following examples we are looking at a project with the input sections ``foo``, ``bar`` and ``baz``.
 The section and parameters are as follows